ITC-Vanadzor/ITC-7/Smbat_Sargsyan/homework/Sphinx/New_Summary_Sphinx/InFuture.rst

 In Future
 ====================================
-What i will be in future,i think....
+Who I will be in the future :) I am thinking ...

 .. image:: future.jpg